brettz9/regextras/README.md

     the `exec` results into an array.

 2. Utilize `nodeunit` browser testing (and add `mixinRegex` tests)

+    1. Convert nodeunit tests to ES6 modules running through babel-register?;
+        streamline as sole set of tests, reconciling `test` with `tests` folder

 3. Add generators for prototype versions